 On August 26, 1664, English ships sailed into the harbor and essentially ran the Dutch out of their port town of New Amsterdam, renaming it New York.
 Despite this momentous event, little actually changed for the townspeople themselves whose allegiances were more for their own livelihood and that of their neighbors, and less for the distant power who relied on the city as an anchor to the New World.

 Nobody wanted a fight — not the English, not the residents.
-The only one angling to defend the town was its director-general Peter Stuyvesant.
+The only one angling to defend the town was its director-general, Peter Stuyvesant.
+[We did an entire podcast episode on him, too.]

 He had been director-general since 1647, transforming the scraggly outpost into, well, a slightly more presentable one.
 But for all his firm guidance — transforming the government, the infrastructure, the defenses of what would become one of the world’s great cities — it was still no match for a fleet of powerful warships.